TommyJones/tidylda/tidylda-joss/paper.md

 # Summary
 _tidylda_ is a package for a topic model, Latent Dirichlet Allocation or LDA [@blei2002lda], that is natively compatible with the _tidyverse_ [@tidyverse]. _tidylda_'s Gibbs sampler is written in C++ for performance and offers several novel features, such as transfer learning for LDA using the tLDA model.
 It also has methods for sampling from the posterior of a trained model, for more traditional Bayesian analyses.

+# Statement of Need
+Packages that implement topic models in R and other languages are plentiful.
+Why do we need another? _tidylda_'s native compatibility with the _tidyverse_ makes it significantly more user friendly than other topic modeling packages.
+It also enables more traditional Bayesian analyses such as the ability to set more flexible priors, burn-in iterations, averaging over segments of the Gibbs sample chain, and sampling from the posterior that other packages lack.
+Finally, _tidylda_ implements a transfer learning algorithm developed in [@jones2023latent], unavailable in any other package and described in more detail in the following section.

 ## The "tidyverse" family of packages for R
 _tidylda_ takes its syntactic cues from an ecosystem of R packages known as _the tidyverse_.
 The tidyverse's goal is to "facilitate a conversation between a human and computer about data" [@tidyverse].
 Packages in---and adjacent to---the tidyverse share a common design philosophy and syntax based on "tidy data" principles [@wickham2014tidy].
 Tidy data has each variable in a column, each observation in a row, and each observational unit in a table.
 Extensions include the _broom_ package [@broom] for "tidying" up outputs from statistical models and the in-development _tidymodels_ ecosystem [@tidymodels] which extends the tidyverse philosophy to statistical modeling and machine learning workflows.